jfouca/confucius/README.md

     # /etc/init.d/apache2 restart

 Everything should work smoothly.
 The first thing you should do is go to `/admin` to set up your first conference.
+Your username is your email, therefore use your *email* to log in.

 Original developers
 -------------------